reusable-ui/reusable-ui-monorepo/variants/theme-variant/README.md

 ### `usesThemeVariant()`

-Generates theme-specific CSS rules and exposes theme-related CSS variables for styling components based on the active theme.
+Generates CSS rules that switch color shades based on the currently active theme, and exposes theme-related CSS variables for coloring components.

-Automatically maps theme roles (e.g. background, foreground, decoration, border) to the appropriate color variables from `@reusable-ui/colors`, depending on the active theme variant.
+Automatically maps color shades (e.g. background, foreground, decoration, border) to the appropriate color variables from `@reusable-ui/colors`, depending on the currently active theme.
 Supports multiple styling modes like **regular**, **mild**, and **outlined**.

 #### 💡 Usage Example